 The Future of Hunting Part 2

-This is Part 2 of 2 articles addressing changes in hunting in the future.
-In Part 1 we examined possible changes in the animals we hunt simply through the natural processes of adaptation and evolution.
-Not only are these animals getting smarter, but are capable of quickly adapting to new technology and modern hunting methods.
-What some modern-day hunters don’t realize–especially us older hunters–is that we must adapt just as quickly to our prey.
+This is Part 2 of 2 articles addressing changes to hunting in the future.
+In Part 1 we explored possible evolutionary changes in the animals we hunt through the process of adaptation and evolution.
+In Part 2 we’ll explore possible changes in hunters to find better success in the future.

-The following items will separate the new hunter from the traditional hunter:
+The following will separate the new hunter from the traditional hunter:

+- The future belongs to the EWAs!
+(EWAs are Extreme Wilderness Athletes).
 EWAs find time each day to work on their health via diet and physical training.
-It’s might not be critical to be “extreme,” but you’ll still need to be a wilderness athlete (WA).
-Being a WA simply means getting yourself to the animals no matter where they are.
-The bigger the buck, the harder you’ll have to work for it.
-The biggest difference between successful and unsuccessful hunters is physical fitness.
-Out-of-shape hunters simply can’t drag their butts up the mountain to where the deer are.
-Today’s superdeer rely on hunters to only make it so far, and where the hunter stops the deer begins.
-I know it’s pretty obvious, but the guy riding around on the four-wheeler will have far less luck than the guy burning boot leather in the steep stuff all day.
+It might not be critical to be “extreme,” but you’ll still need to be a wilderness athlete (or a WA).
+Being a WA simply means having the ability to get to the animals no matter where they are.
+The bigger the buck, the harder you’ll work for it.
+The greatest difference between successful and unsuccessful hunters is physical fitness.
+Out-of-shape hunters simply can’t drag their butts up to where the deer are.
+Today’s superbucks expect hunters to only make it so far.
+And where the hunter stops, the deer begins.
+I know it sounds pretty obvious, but the guy riding around on the four-wheeler will have far less luck than the guy burning boot leather in the steep stuff.

-- EWAs scout more days than they hunt.
-Scouting isn’t optional; scouting IS hunting.
-With fewer trophy opportunities in the future, you’ll need to locate prime areas ahead of the hunting season.
-Scouting not only means locating game, but devising a Plan B, C, and D as well.
+- EWAs scout more than they hunt.
+Scouting isn’t optional; scouting is hunting.
+With fewer trophy opportunities in the future, you’ll need to locate deer and prime habitat well before the hunting season begins.
+Scouting not only means locating game, but devising a Plan A, B, C, and D.

-EWAs don’t have to worry where the deer falls; they can always get it out.
-In the past, many of us refused to go too far into the mountain because we figured we couldn’t get the animal out if we got one.
+- EWAs don’t have to worry where the deer falls; they can always get it out.
+In the past, many hunters refused to hunt very far from the road because they couldn’t get the animal out.
 Not anymore.
-Wilderness athletes train hard enough to get anything out.
-And if it isn’t possible for one person, then they’ll enlist help from their friends, or have horses available.
-I spend about 20 – 25 day hunting deer each year.
-As much as I love so many days afield, I’d much rather drag a deer out after just 1 day!
-Whenever I catch myself making excuses for not going deep and steep, I remind myself of that it’s FAR easier (both mentally and physically) to spend a couple days dragging a superbuck out of some hell-hole than it is to hunt for days on end without success.
+Wilderness athletes train hard enough to get anything out of anywhere.
+And if they can’t do it alone, they’ll enlist help from friends or use horses for the job.
+I spend about 25 day hunting deer each year.
+As much as I love the time afield, I’d still rather drag a deer out on day one.
+Whenever I catch myself making excuses for not going far enough, I remind myself of that it’s much easier (both mentally and physically) to spend a couple days dragging a superbuck out of some hell-hole than to keep hunting for weeks on end without success.

 - Go LIGHT!
 Future hunters hunt like cougars.
 In the cougar hath nature created the perfect deer killer.
-An adult cougar must kill a deer every 7-10 days to survive.
+An adult cougar must kill a deer every 9-12 days to survive.
 No other animal kills more deer than a cougar.
 Whenever I want to improve my hunting skills, I look to this animal for advice.
 The first thing I notice is that cougars don’t carry any gear; well, aside from their powerful forearms, fangs, and razor-sharp claws.
-This goes hand-in-hand with my anti-gear mentality.
-Less gear = less weight = success.
-Simply put, the lighter your load the farther you can travel, and with less fatigue.
+Basically, less gear means less weight, and less weight means you can go farther.
 Now, to survive as humans we need to carry a few basic necessities (fire, water, weapons, clothing, etc.), but there’s always room to cut weight.
 In places where water is abundant, I’ll carry a water filter instead of water bottles.
 One of the best ways to cut weight and reduce fatigue is to wear lighter footwear.
-Also, most bow manufacturers offer super-light bow options.
+Also, most bow manufacturers offer super-light carbon bow options.
 In almost every crevice of your daypack you’ll find a way to reduce weight.

-Future hunters will rely on skill rather than equipment.
+- Future hunters rely on skill more than technology.
 For quite some time I’ve been warning people of the phenomenon known as “equipment-bandade-syndrome,” or EBS.
 EBS can occur in both men and women who suffer from prolonged hunting failure, or PHF.
-To conquer PHF, hunters often attempt to buy their way out by purchasing some hot, new piece of equipment to solve some inadequacy.
-The reasoning is simple: It’s far easier to change your gear than it is to change yourself.
-Unfortunately there’s a million items out there to buy, whether it’s some high-tech camo, a new speed bow, or $3000 optics.
+To combat PHF, hunters sometimes try to buy success with the purchase of some hot, new piece of equipment.
+The reasoning is simple: It’s far easier to change your gear than to change yourself.
+Unfortunately there is an unlimited amount items to buy, whether it’s some high-tech camo, a new speed bow, or $3000 optics.
 ATVs are my favorite!
 Not too long ago ATVs became a requisite for hunting; every serious hunter suddenly needed an ATV.
 I don’t own one but I love ATVs because ATV-people rarely travel very far from their machines.
 This keeps the competition down in the woods.
-People with EBS need to focus on HOW they hunt, not the equipment they hunt with.
+People with EBS should focus more attention on the process and less on equipment.

 - Future hunters have no fear.
 The woods belong to the brave.
 All hunters–men, women, and children–must enter the woods without fear of being killed or maimed.
 Fear is more common than many think, and the problem with being afraid of the woods is it interferes with your focus.
 To be successful, 100% of your focus needs to be on the vast subtleties of your prey and the environment around you.
-If you’re scared of the boogie-man or a bear around every bend, then you’ll miss subtle clues such as tracks, rubs, sounds, etc., which will lead you to your prey.
+If you’re scared of the boogie-man or a man-eating bear around every corner, then you’ll miss subtle clues like tracks, rubs, sounds, etc., which will lead you to your prey.
 The woods are especially spooky when you stay out after dark.
-But if you wait to enter the woods when it’s light, or return to camp before dark, then your missing your best opportunity.
+But if you wait to enter the woods when it’s light, or return to camp before dark, you’ll miss the best opportunities.

-Future hunters spend more days afield!
+- Future hunters spend more days afield.
 To be successful you must be willing to put in the time.
-It used to be that one weekend was enough to get the job done.
-For me it was about four days.
-When I became serious about big bucks it stretched to a week, then two, and now it seems I’m constantly fighting free up every single day of the season.
-Unless you’re incredibly lucky, it’s going to take many days to locate a decent buck and come up with a viable strategy to take it.
-These aren’t the same animals our grandpa hunted.
-We need to incorporate a more dedicated strategy if we are to be successful.
+It used to be that one weekend was enough, but not anymore.
+For me it was four or five days.
+When I became serious about big bucks, my hunts stretched to a week, then two, and now I’m constantly fighting to free up every single day of the season.
+Unless you’re incredibly lucky, it’s going to take many days to locate a decent buck and then come up with a viable strategy to take it.
+These aren’t the same animals grandpa hunted.

-For all of evolution, both predator and prey were forced to adapt to each other in order to survive.
-In today’s world, finding and harvesting a trophy animal is getting more difficult.
-Today’s deer are ingenious survivors capable of quickly adapting to us and evading us no matter what we throw at them.
+For all of evolution, both predator and prey have been forced to adapt to each other in order to survive.
+In today’s world, finding and harvesting a trophy animal is becoming increasingly difficult.
+Today’s deer are ingenious survivors capable of adapting rapidly and evading us no matter what we throw at them.

-In the near future I foresee a divide between hunting camps, and the formation of two distinctly different hunter types: a) traditional hunters hunting yesterday’s ghosts and rarely having success, and b) modern super-hunters continually adapting to their prey, dedicating their lives and livelihoods this greatest passion, and having consistent success on quality bucks.
+In the near future I foresee a divide between hunters and the formation of two distinct hunter types: a) Traditional hunters hunting yesterday’s ghosts and rarely having success, and b) modern super-hunters continually adapting their methods and dedicating more and more resources to their greatest passion, and ultimately having consistent success on quality bucks.